Yahyel

 yahyel are a five-piece indie pop band from Tokyo, Japan.
-The band was formed by Ikegai, Shinoda and Sugimoto in 2015 and Yamada and Ooi joined the band in September, 2016.
+The band was formed by Ikegai, Shinoda, and Sugimoto in 2015, and Yamada and Ooi joined the band in September 2016.

+The name of the band, "yahyel", is a word meaning "alien", according to a cult based in the United States.
+The band chose the name since Japanese artists are often treated as alien outside of Japan.

 History

 2015: formation and Y

-In 2015, Ikegai, Shinoda and Sugimoto formed the band.
-In May, 2015, they released their first EP Y, which was acclaimed by critics.
+In 2015, Ikegai, Shinoda, and Sugimoto formed the band.

+In May 2015, they released their first EP Y, which was acclaimed by critics.

 In January 2016, they toured in London and held a mini concert at Rough Trade.
 They released their second EP Fool / Midnight Run soon after their tour.

 2016: smash hit of "Once"

-On July 8, 2016, their first single, "Once", was released.
-On September 28, 2016, "Once" was re-released with additional track "The Flare".
+On 8 July 2016, yahyel's first single, "Once", was released.
+On 28 September 2016, "Once" was re-released with additional track "The Flare".
 The CD was mastered by Matt Colton and sold out soon after its release.
-In November, they released their debut album Flesh and Blood, which ranked at number 68 on the Billboard Japan Album Chart.
+In November 2016, they released their debut album Flesh and Blood, which ranked at number 68 on the Billboard Japan Album Chart.